-- For more tips, see this post: How Not To Get Lost.
+For more tips, see this post: How To Avoid Getting Lost.

-- Look for safe creek crossings.
-Look for areas where the current is weak, water level isn’t too high, and use a hiking pole/stick for balance.
+8. Look for safe creek crossings.
+Look for areas where the current is weak, water level isn’t too high, and use trekking poles for balance.
 Use extreme caution as rocks can be slippery.
 A friend of mine recently slipped while fishing and died from a severe head injury.

-- Take a Wilderness First Aid course, as there are some backcountry tricks not covered in standard first aid courses like how to MacGyver a gurney, etc. If you’re more of an independent learner and have taken basic First Aid, you may wish to read NOLS Wilderness First Aid (Amazon Affiliate link).
+9. Take a Wilderness First Aid course, as it is has some backcountry tricks not covered in standard first aid courses like how to MacGyver a gurney, etc. If you’re more of an independent learner and have taken basic First Aid, you may wish to read NOLS Wilderness First Aid.

-- Carry a First Aid Kit and ensure it is the appropriate size for your group.
-When leading group hikes, I advise each participant to bring a personal first aid kit and carry a larger first aid kit just in case).
+10. Carry a First Aid Kit and ensure it is the appropriate size for your group.
+When leading group hikes, I advise each participant to bring a personal first aid kit (but I carry a larger first aid kit just in case).
 The waterproof ultralight Adventure Medical Kit 0.5 is perfect for one person for day trips.

-- Practice wilderness survival skills regularly, so you will know what to do in an emergency.
+12. Practice wilderness survival skills regularly, so you will know what to do in an emergency.
 The following skills are essential:

 - Topographic map reading